About my region – Warrnambool and South West Victoria

-Agricultural land in the Warrnambool and South West region occupies 18,062 square kilometres, or 69 per cent of the region.
-Areas classified as conservation and natural environments (nature conservation, protected areas and minimal use) also occupy 4,028 square kilometres, or 15 per cent of the region.
-The most common land use by area is grazing modified pasture, which occupies 14,710 square kilometres or 56 per cent of the Warrnambool and South West region.
+Agricultural land in the Warrnambool and South West region occupies 18,100 square kilometres, or 69 per cent of the region.
+Areas classified as conservation and natural environments (nature conservation, protected areas and minimal use) also occupy 4,000 square kilometres, or 15 per cent of the region.
+The most common land use by area is grazing modified pasture, which occupies 14,700 square kilometres or 56 per cent of the Warrnambool and South West region (ABARES 2016).

-Agriculture, forestry and fishing was the largest employment sector with 18,600 people, representing 30 per cent of the region's workforce.
-Retail trade was the second largest employment sector with 7,100 people, followed by health care and social assistance with 5,400 people.
-Other important employment sectors in the region were accommodation and food services, manufacturing, and education and training.
+Agriculture, forestry and fishing was the largest employment sector with 18,000 people, representing 28 per cent of the region's workforce.
+Health care and social assistance was the second largest employment sector with 7,700 people, followed by manufacturing with 6,800 people.
+Other important employment sectors in the region were education and training; construction; and accommodation and food services.

 Value of agricultural production

 In 2018–19, the gross value of agricultural production in the Warrnambool and South West region was $3 billion, which was 19 per cent of the total gross value of agricultural production in Victoria ($15.9 billion).

 The most important commodities in the Warrnambool and South West region based on the gross value of agricultural production were milk ($865 million), followed by cattle and calves ($716 million) and sheep and lambs ($623 million).
 These commodities together contributed 73 per cent of the total value of agricultural production in the region.